A Guide to Workplace Sexual Harassment

 Workplace Sexual Harassment is a serious issue for both sides.
 The employer and employee can both be put in very uncomfortable positions.
 Sometimes, you may even feel that no one can help you.
 Workplace Harassment can be torture to a person, causing extensive emotional damages as well as damage to your character.
+According to (EEOC) Equal Employment Opportunity Commission, Sexual Harassment can come in many forms.
 Women often ignore the harassment when it is happening because of the embarrassment of coming forward, more than ever because jobs seem to be harder to come by.
 I can tell you first hand some tips that helped me to overcome sexual harassment in the workplace.